Crain-32/TWW-Multiplayer/README.md

 Within this Project you can find 3 Java Modules, `Model`, `Server`, and `Client`.

-`Model` contains the shared API Models for the Server and the Client.
+`Model` contains the shared API Models for the Server and the client.App.
 `Server` contains the Server
 `Client` contains the Client.